Magnetic field generation by charge exchange in a supernova remnant in the early universe: Generalized Ohm's law

 \section{Generalized Ohm's law}

 In this section, we derive the generalized Ohm's law around a collisionless shock in a partially ionized plasma, where beam protons are injected by ionization of penetrating or leaking hydrogen atoms.
 In this work, for simplicity, we consider electrons, protons, beam protons, and hydrogen atoms as particles.
-Furthermore, we consider only charge exchange as ionization of hydrogen atoms, which is valid as long as the shock velocity is smaller than $3000~{\rm km/s}$ \citep{heng07}.
-Equations of motion for each plasma component are as follows: